fedelopez/ga-seifx01/week-01/day-02.md

 Create 2 functions that calculate properties of a circle.

-Create a function called `calculateCircumfrence`:
+Create a function called `calculateCircumference`:

 - Pass the `radius` to the function as argument.
 - Calculate the circumference based on the radius, and output "The circumference is NN".